-and her nephews Rick and Don Harrison.

-Marilyn is survived by her devoted sister Marion Edmunds; sons, RB (Susan) Harrison & John (Sherri) Harrison; her daughter Pamela Gordon (Geoff); grandchildren Lexi & Nate Gordon and Brian, Gregory, Lauren, and Will Harrison; nephews, David Edmunds and Jim (Jan) Harrison; great-nieces, Claire and Brynn (Daniel Bird) Edmunds, Jill Harrison, Molly (Marc) Valli, Kate (Jeff) Vermilyea; and their childern, Jack and Logan Valli and Ryan and Megan Vermilyea.
+Lindsay Edmunds, and ner nephews Rick and Don Harrison.
+Marilyn is survived by her devoted sister Marion Edmunds; sons, RB (Susan) Harrison & John (Sherri) Harrison; her daughter Pamela Gordon (Geoff); grandchildren Lexi & Nate Gordon and Brian, Gregory, Lauren, and Will Harrison; nephews, David Edmunds and Jim (Jan) Harrison; great-nieces, Claire and Brynn (Daniel Bird) Edmunds, Jill Harrison; nephews, David Edmunds and Jim (Jan) Harrison; great-nieces, Claire and Brynn (Daniel Bird) Vermilyea; and their childern, Jack and Logan Valli and Ryan and Megan Vermilyea.
 Family was of the utmost importance to Marilyn & she delighted in spending time with them.
 Marilyn grew up in Mt.
 Lebanon and attended college at Mt.
 Holyoke, one of the seven sisters to the Ivies.
 Not only that, but she did it at 16-the youngest girl in her class.
 There she found a love of psychology and writing, two strengths that would stand her well later in life.
 Enjoying her independence, she also discovered her "going out" cocktail of a good Manhattan while spending school vacations with her Thomsen cousins, a tradition she continued throughout her time at Mt.
 Holyoke.
 Following her graduation, Marilyn, a skilled writer, started as a copywriter at Hornes, then Kaufmann's, and finally Ketchum Advertising.
 While at Hornes, Marilyn's creative side shone not just in her writing, but in the way she attacked problems.
 Tired of working on Saturdays, she convinced the other writers to wear prison grey dresses as a protest; unable to fire the entire copy writing department, she got her way and they no longer worked on Saturdays.

-Working at Kaufmann's and Ketchum brought Marilyn two of the things she loved best: her beloved Sunbeam Alpine Sports car, which she drove blissfully, participating in sports car rallies and honking at fellow members of the sports car club, and her future husband, whom she shared the bus stop with.
-At first she was not sure about Mr. Bruce Harrison, who carried a briefcase on the bus and seemed a bit stuffy to the fun loving copywriter.
-But after he opened his car trunk on the first date and there re the first date and there reposed a picnic basket and a bottle of champagne, she decided to give him a chance and the rest became an over 30 year happily married history.
+Working at Kaufmann's and Ketchum brought Marilyn two of the things she loved best: her beloved Sunbeam Alpine Sports car, which she drove blissfully, participating in sports car rulies and honking at fellow members of the sports car club, and her future husband, whom she shared the bus stop with.
+At first she was not sure about Mr. Bruce Harrison, who carried a briefcase on the bus and seemed a bit stuffy to the fun loving cop the first date and there reposed a picnic basket and a bottle of champagne, she decided to give him a chance and the rest became an over 30 year happily married history.
 Marilyn's son, RB, began his highly successful career at Kaufmann's, following in her footsteps and pleasing her greatly.
 Her second son, John, became an awarded engineer, and her daughter, Pam, a writer, like her mother.
 Marilyn always fully supported her children, and later her grandchildren.
 She was very proud of all their accomplishments, and would say with a shy smile that she couldn't always talk to her friends about their children, because she didn't want it to seem like she was boasting about her own.

-their educations.
+Colline t any provide the provided the provided the provided the provided to be and the provided to be provided their educations.
 Marilyn loved life and being with her children.
 Christmas in particular gave her a chance to shine.
-She would spend nours, if not days, shopping for just the right presents.
+She would spend hours, if not days, shopping for just the right presents.
 Then after her children went to bed on Christmas Eve, she and Bruce would work late into the night to deliver a magical Christmas morning from Santa.
 To be honest, it was mostly her, as her husband would yawn and suggest they finish in the morning, but Marilyn would not stop - believing that it was not Christmas if you could see still see the floor under the presents.